Optimal error bounds for nonexpansive fixed-point iterations in normed spaces: Lower bounds on the convergence rates

 Let $T:\ell^\infty(\NN)\mapsto \ell^\infty(\NN)$ be the right-shift linear operator given by

-We observe that this map has a unique fixed point at $x^*=(0,0,0,\ldots)$, and the convex set $C=[0,1]^\NN$ is invariant under $T$ with $\diam(C)=1$. \begin{proposition} Consider a general Mann iteration \eqref{generalmann} for an arbitrary sequence $(\pi^n)_{n\in\NN}$.
+This map has a unique fixed point at $x^*=(0,0,0,\ldots)$, and the convex set $C=[0,1]^\NN$ is invariant under $T$ with $\diam(C)=1$. \begin{proposition} Consider a general Mann iteration \eqref{generalmann} for an arbitrary sequence $(\pi^n)_{n\in\NN}$.
 Then, the iterates for the right-shift linear operator \eqref{Tshift1} started from $x^0=y^0=(1,1,1,\dots)$ satisfy

 \end{proposition} \begin{proof} Inductively one can check that the $n$-th iterate $x^n$ in every Mann iteration satisfies $x^n_i = 1$ for $i\geq n$, and therefore

 where $\varphi:\RR^{n}\mapsto \mathbb{R}$ is the convex function